 Students are expected to complete course requirements for the major and minor by the end of their fourth semester.
 Exceptions can be granted by the DGS on a case-by-case basis but not beyond the student's sixth semester.

-- Major: Students must satisfactorily (with a grade B+ or better) complete at least five graduate-level seminars in American politics, including American Political Institutions (520) and American Political Behavior (5678).
+- Major: Students must satisfactorily complete (with a grade of B+ or better) at least five graduate-level seminars in American politics, including American Political Institutions (520) and American Political Behavior (5678).

-- Minor: Student must satisfactorily (with a grade B+ or better) complete at least three graduate-level seminars in American politics, including American Political Institutions (520) and American Political Behavior (5678).
+- Minor: Students must satisfactorily complete (with a grade of B+ or better) at least three graduate-level seminars in American politics, including American Political Institutions (520) and American Political Behavior (5678).

-- Major: Student must satisfactorily (with a grade of B+ or better) complete at least five graduate-level seminars in comparative politics, including Approaches to Comparative Politics (510).
+- Major: Students must satisfactorily complete (with a grade of B+ or better) at least five graduate-level seminars in comparative politics, including Approaches to Comparative Politics (510).

-- Minor: Student must satisfactorily (with a grade of B+ or better) complete at least three graduate-level seminars in comparative politics, including Approaches to Comparative Politics (510).
+- Minor: Students must satisfactorily complete (with a grade of B+ or better) at least three graduate-level seminars in comparative politics, including Approaches to Comparative Politics (510).

-- Major: Student must satisfactorily (with a grade of B+ or better) complete at least five graduate-level seminars in formal theory, including Game Theory (505), Seminar in Political Economy (5551), and three other 500-level courses requiring one of the above as a prerequisite or offered in the economics department.
+- Major: Students must satisfactorily complete (with a grade of B+ or better) at least five graduate-level seminars in formal theory, including Game Theory (505), Seminar in Political Economy (5551), and three other 500-level courses requiring one of the above as a prerequisite or offered in the economics department.

-- Major: Student must satisfactorily (with a grade of B+ or better) complete at least five graduate-level courses in political theory; the theory faculty recommends at least two of the History of Political Thought courses (5090, 5092, 5093) and at least two seminars in political theory.
+- Major: Students must satisfactorily complete (with a grade of B+ or better) at least five graduate-level courses in political theory; the theory faculty recommends at least two of the History of Political Thought courses (5090, 5092 and 5093) and at least two seminars in political theory.

-- Major: Student must satisfactorily (with a grade of B+ or better) complete at least five methods courses, including the required sequence (581 and 582) and additional elective methodology courses authorized by the Quantitative Methods Committee.
+- Major: Students must satisfactorily complete (with a grade of B+ or better) at least five methods courses, including the required sequence (581 and 582) and additional elective methodology courses authorized by the Quantitative Methods Committee.

-- Minor: Student must satisfactorily (with a grade of B+ or better) complete at least three methods courses, including the required sequence (581 and 582) and an additional elective methodology course authorized by the Quantitative Methods Committee.
+- Minor: Students must satisfactorily complete (with a grade of B+ or better) at least three methods courses, including the required sequence (581 and 582) and an additional elective methodology course authorized by the Quantitative Methods Committee.

-According to the Probation and Dismissal Policy, if a student fails to meet field requirements because of grades or for other reasons by the end of their fourth semester, then they will be placed on probation for one semester.
+According to the Probation and Dismissal Policy, if a student fails to meet field requirements as a result of grades or for other reasons by the end of their fourth semester, then they will be placed on probation for one semester.
 Failure to meet the field requirements by the end of that semester results in dismissal from the program.

-All students must take a qualifying exam covering all required courses (including math camp, math modeling, research design, quantitative methods I and II, and game theory).
+All students must take a qualifying exam that covers all required courses, including Math Camp, Mathematical Modeling in Political Science, Research Design, Quantitative methods I and II, and Game Theory.
 The exam is scheduled for the month of January before the start of the student's fourth semester.
 The aim of this exam is to ensure a minimum level of competence in basic research practices for all students.
-Successful completion of this exam does not satisfy requirements for methods, formal, or any other field.
+Successful completion of this exam does not satisfy requirements for methods, formal theory, or any other field.

 The exam will include a technical component and an applied component.
 The latter will consist of analyzing a dataset to answer a substantive question.
-The substantive questions offered to the students will be related to the American, Comparative, and International Relations (IR) classes offered over the previous three semesters.
+The substantive questions offered to the students will be related to the American politics, comparative politics and international relations courses offered over the previous three semesters.
 The committee for the qualifying exams is not field-specific and can include any of the tenured or tenure-track faculty.